haluzator/nnounce-scripting-tutorials/snippets/README.md

     HOSTNAME=
     API_KEY=
     ```
 1. Open any snippet project by clicking **File -> Open Workspace from File...** and navigate to file with `.code-workspace` extension.
-1. (Optional) If you downloaded snippets folder and SDK folder to different relative paths than original, modify files `import_map.json` and `deno.json` and update paths to `SDK` folder.
 1. Select the launch configuration you are interested in and click Start Debugging or press F5.
     ![Run Luanch Configuration](../img/vsCodeSetup/run.png)